almostengr/nsbe-mp.org/docs/nsbejr.md

 <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

+## Projects

+Previous projects are available for your child or student to do at home or in the classroom.
+Some supplies are required in order to do projects.
+Most supplies can be purchased online or at a local retailer.

 ## Awards

-* In 2019, we received the NSBE Region 3 Pre-College Initiative Program of the Year for our efforts with the CA NSBE Jr program and Engineering Day at the Park.
+* In 2019, we received the NSBE Region 3 Pre-College Initiative Program of the Year for our efforts with the Central Alabama NSBE Jr program and Engineering Day at the Park event.

 <div class="container">
 <div>